jayjaybillings/thesis/docs/_posts/2016-12-19-eclipse-ice.markdown

 (mentioned earlier) for advanced visualizations and the Eclipse January project for scientific data structures, \[Graham, 2016].
 ICE was also one of the founding projects of the Eclipse Science Working Group.

+Eclipse ICE is an open source project and the authors welcome and encourage engagement and contributions from readers.
+Interested parties my inquire by contacting the corresponding author or visiting the website.

 Sample Code, Tutorials and Other Resources
 ================